apache/arrow/.github/pull_request_template.md

 -->

 <!--
-If there are any breaking changes to public APIs, please uncomment the following line:
+If there are any breaking changes to public APIs, please check the box below:
 -->
 * [ ] This PR includes breaking changes to public APIs.
 <!--
-If the changes fix either a security vulnerability or a bug that caused incorrect or invalid data to be produced.
-This is intended to mark changes that may affect users without their knowledge.
+Check the box below if the changes fix either a security vulnerability or a bug that caused incorrect or invalid data to be produced.
+We use this to highlight fixes to issues that may affect users without their knowledge.
 For this reason, fixing bugs that cause errors or crashes don't count, since those are usually obvious.
 -->
 * [ ] This PR contains a "Critical Fix".